jumphone/SPRINT/README.md

 # News

+Dec.
+2024, users can directly use the podman (docker) image of sprint.
+Demo scripts are in "/home/sprint".
+Download podman image (434m with demo fastq): https://pan.baidu.com/s/10xScHRKq1IkeIyPnsVeCyA?pwd=jump

 Jun.
 2019, new feature (>=0.1.8) is only on Github, please do not use "pip install sprint" to install the latest SPRINT.

 Nov.
 2018, 0.1.8 - "annotate" updated